How to meet your business carbon footprint target

 1. Research and establish your goals

 You can’t start working towards your goals without knowing what you’re working towards in the first place.
-These goals should be achievable and given an end-date.
+These goals should evolve over time, reflecting your progress and ambition to go further each year.
 This encourages you to put the effort in to achieve them by, without putting the stress on your shoulders to reach a difficult to complete goal.
-See the areas where your business isn’t running in a sustainable way, and identify the steps needed to achieve your carbon footprint target effectively.
+See the areas where your business isn’t running in a sustainable way and identify the steps needed to achieve your carbon footprint target effectively.
 Can you shift to a more eco-conscious approach?
-How can you take what you’ve already accomplished, and do even better?
+How can you take what you’ve already accomplished and do even better?

 2. Recycling

 This is the big one.
 The waste you create needs to be dealt with in a sustainable way.
 Waste collection companies work on behalf of you, meaning if your waste isn’t recycled correctly, the responsibility falls in your hands, not theirs.
-Your business waste should be organised before collection, so we recommend investing in recycling bins to encourage employees.
+Your business waste should be organised before collection.
+Therefore, we recommend investing in recycling bins to encourage employees.

 Once the waste is separated, it can be collected, processed and recycled by a waste management company.